What To Know About The FHA Streamline Refinance Program For 2022

-- If your loan is currently serviced by Quicken Loans, the minimum median FICO® Score to qualify is 580 or higher.
+- If Rocket Mortgage® currently services your loan, the minimum median FICO® Score to qualify is 580 or higher.
 If it’s a new loan to us, the minimum score is 640.

 - Your debt-to-income ratio may vary depending on your qualifications as well as local regulations where you live, so speak with a Home Loan Expert about your options.

-- You have to be current on your loan.
+- You must be current on your loan.